Requirements for salvation: Obedience

 Many of us have thrilled at the way Elijah defeated the prophets of Baal on Mount Carmeltaunting them to call on their god, and then praying and seeing the fire of God fall and consume his sacrifice (1Ki 18:1939).
 But how many of us know what came before Carmel?

 Those who are familiar with God's law will know that ravens were unclean birds.
-Every Israelite was to avoid them; they couldn't eat them or touch them (Lev 11:135,24).
+No Israelite could eat them or touch them (Lev 11:135,24).
 And here was this holy man of God, sitting on a rock, eating food out of the beaks of these creatures.

 Do you think he enjoyed that?
 Why didn't God send doves (clean birds) to feed him, or cause manna to come down from heaven?
-He could have done that easily, but he was testing him to see if he would obey him.
+He could have done that, but he was testing him to see if he would obey him.

 God tests our obedience by telling us to do things we don't want to do.
-He tested Abraham by telling him to offer his son Isaac on an altar (Gen 22:12); he tested Elijah by sending him to the Kerith Ravine; and he tested his own Son by sending him to the cross (Heb 5:79).
+He tested Abraham by telling him to offer his son Isaac on an altar (Gen 22:12); he tested Elijah by using ravens to feed him and then sending him to Zarephath; and he tested his own Son by sending him to the cross (Heb 5:79).

 Where are the Elijahs?

 Many years ago I read of a brother who, grieving at the lack of power in the church, gave himself to prayer and fasting.
 He resolved not to stop until he'd received a word from the Lord.
-After many days he cried out, 'Where is the God of Elijah (2Ki 2:134)?'
-And God said to him, 'Where are the Elijahs?'.
+After many days he cried out, 'Where now is the Lord, the God of Elijah (2Ki 2:134)?'
+And the Lord said to him, 'Where are the Elijahs?'.

-James tells us that Elijah was a human being, just as we are.
+James tells us that Elijah was a human being as we are.
 He prayed and it didn't rain for three and a half years; again he prayed and it did rain (Jam 5:178).
-And we say, 'Lord, I want that power in my life.'
+And we say, 'Lord, I want that power in prayer!'

-It's true that Elijah was a human being, but how many of us are like Elijah?
+It's true that Elijah was a human being like us, but how many of us are like Elijah?
 Are we prepared to obey God no matter what he tells us to do?
 Elijah wasn't perfect, he had his failings; but he was obedient, and God moved powerfully through him and used him.

 Every time we obey God it's considered as righteousness (Jam 2:21), and the prayer of a righteous person is powerful and effective (Jam 5:16b).
 Power in prayer comes from righteousness; and righteousness comes not only from faith in God (Rom 1:17), but also from obedience to God (Rom 6:16).